awsdocs/aws-organizations-docs/doc_source/services-that-can-integrate-sso.md

 For more information about AWS SSO, see the [AWS Single Sign\-On User Guide](https://docs.aws.amazon.com/singlesignon/latest/userguide/)\.

-Use the following information to help you to help you integrate AWS Single Sign\-On with AWS Organizations\.
+Use the following information to help you integrate AWS Single Sign\-On with AWS Organizations\.